jneidel/setup-webpack/readme.md

   <td>Return: <code>{ rule, plugin, minimizer }</code></td>
 </tr></table>

-Generates a scss rule, plugin and minimizer for the given output path.
+Transpiles scss code in the entry file into css and writes the file to the given path.

+Function generates a webpack rule, plugin and minimizer:

 ```js
 const scss = genScss( "app.css" );